-When Legend first graduated from the University of Pennsylvania in 1999, he took a position at Boston Consulting Group, one of the world's largest management consulting firms, as a business management consultant.
+When he first graduated from the UPenn in 1999, he took a position at Boston Consulting Group, one of the world's largest management consulting firms, as a business management consultant.

 While he ended up switching gears with his career — as one of the most awarded musicians of our time — Legend actually benefitted from the corporate experience.
 In a 2018 interview with CNBC, Legend opened up about how the job helped shape him and his future success as a creative artist.